 Most historic buildings were not originally designed to accommodate people with disabilities.
 Providing access (interior and exterior) for persons with disabilities in ways that preserve the character of the historic property is a challenge that requires creativity and collaboration.
 As we seek to make improvements to the built environment, we are focusing our attention on providing digital and print images for physically inaccessible spaces and increasing outdoor interpretive programming.
 Please contact us for more details.

 Our site currently consists of:

 - From the welcome centre, the route to the historic house is a steep unpaved path.
 With prior arrangement, it may be possible to drive your car closer to the house.
-Please contact staff for details.
+Please contact us.

 - The main entrance to the historic home has several wooden steps.

 - There is some seating available within the museum.

 - Staff are available to share stories and historical information about the site.

 - McCulloch House Museum is proud to be an Aira Access Partner.

 This webpage will be updated as we make improvements.